WarrenWeckesser/experiments/c/numpy-vstring/README.md

         short_string_buffer direct_buffer;
     } npy_static_string;

+For example, if `string` is an instance of `npy_static_string`, we can access the high byte of the `size` field as `string.direct_buffer.high_byte`, and if we know that `string` is using the `npy_static_string_t` part of the union, we can access `buf` as `string.vstring.buf`.

-When the most significant bit of `size` is set, it means the struct is not a standard `size` & `buf` pair.
+When the most significant bit of `size` is set, it means the struct is not a standard `size` and `buf` pair.
 For SSO, we need to store the actual size of the string stored in the struct.
-We can use the lowest 4 bits of `size` for this, which can represent sizes up to 15.
+We can use the lowest 4 bits of the most significant byte of `size` for this, which can represent sizes up to 15.
 That is sufficient for the case where `sizeof(size_t)` and `sizeof(char *)` are 8 (i.e. typical modern 64 bit platforms).
-Up to 6 bits can be reserved for the SSO length, if we anticipate platforms where the sizes of those types are larger.
+Up to 6 bits can be reserved for the SSO length (leaving one more bit for the `not-a-string` flag described below), if we anticipate platforms where the sizes of those types are larger.

 (Note: for the platform-dependent layout described above to work, it is essential that `sizeof(size_t) == sizeof(char *)`.
 If this is not the case on some platforms to be supported, some more design work is needed.)

 When the most significant bit of `size` is set, the second most significant bit is reserved as the `not-a-string` flag.
-In other words, if the two most significant bits of `size` are `11`, the element represents `not-a-string` (analogous to `nan` for floats and `nat` for datetimes and timedeltas).
+In other words, if the two most significant bits of `size` are `11`, the element represents `not-a-string` (analogous to `nan` for floats and `nat` for datetimes and timedeltas, and also interpretable as a missing value).

 The use of a simple bit pattern for `not-a-string` is similar to how `np.nan` and `np.nat` work.
 To expose this in the Python API, a Python